Bosnia and Herzegovina national rugby union team

 The Bosnia and Herzegovina national rugby union team has yet to make its debut at the Rugby World Cup.
 Bosnia and Herzegovina have been playing international rugby since the early 1990s.

-The national side is ranked 89th in the world, as of 16 January 2023.

 History

 Bosnia and Herzegovina made their international debut in November 1992 in a match against Croatia, losing 3 points to 47.
 They also played numerous matches during the late 1990s, including fixtures against Croatia, Luxembourg, Slovenia and Hungary before winning their first international in 2000 against Hungary, winning by one point 13-12.

 Bosnia and Herzegovina participated in qualifying for the 2003 Rugby World Cup in Australia, competing in Pool B of Round 1 during 2000-01.
 They finished fifth in their group (winning two games).
 They also participated in qualifying tournaments for the 2007 Rugby World Cup in France.

 Current squad

 Squad to 2015 Rugby World Cup – Europe qualification.